chipxsd/stream-based-sync/stream-based-sync.md

 Here are a few ways to resolve a conflict like that:

-* Bring the deleted task back to life, by ignoring the delete event that caused the todo Task to disappear, since update event came in later -- also known as, **last writer wins**.
+* Bring the deleted task back to life, by ignoring the delete event that caused the `Todo.Task` to disappear, since update event came in later -- also known as, **last writer wins**.
 * Delete event tops any other events that come in later for the same task -- known as, **first writer wins**.